All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is BPC-157 better than cortisone injections for joint pain?

 These are different tools.
-Cortisone provides powerful short-term anti-inflammatory relief but does not promote healing and can weaken tendons with repeated use.
+Cortisone provides powerful short-term anti-inflammatory relief but doesn't promote healing and can weaken tendons with repeated use.
 BPC-157 aims to support actual tissue repair.
 Some providers use them in sequence: cortisone for acute relief, followed by BPC-157 for healing support.
 Discuss your options with your provider.

 Start your weight loss Today